apache/spark/docs/howto/operator/google/cloud/life_sciences.rst

 Google Cloud Life Sciences Operators
 ====================================
-The `Google Cloud Life Sciences <https://cloud.google.com/life-sciences/>`__ is a service that executes series of compute engine containers on the Google Cloud Platform.
+The `Google Cloud Life Sciences <https://cloud.google.com/life-sciences/>`__ is a service that executes series of compute engine containers on the Google Cloud.
 It is used to process, analyze and annotate genomics and biomedical data at scale.

 .. contents::